 At the hospital, client was required to wait for almost a day before surgery was attempted and at this time client was outside the window of time for the surgery to help.
 This left client in constant pain in her legs and limp requiring the use of a cane for the rest of her life.
 The surgeon claimed although client was suffering from cauda equina and that immediate surgery was indicated, claimed that surgery was delayed because client indicated that peanuts were consumed within a few hours before presentation and that the surgeon contacted anesthesia and no physician anesthetist would perform surgery.
 It was proven that the surgeon appeared to not have called or emailed anesthesia and that anesthesiologists on call stated they would have performed the surgery even if peanuts were consumed.

-This matter first came to light while Dave was handling a workers compensation matter.
+This matter first came to light while Michigan personal injury lawyer David M. Clark was handling a workers compensation matter.
 The client was changing a truck tire at work and due to the heat in the tire and rim, the tire blew off the wheel throwing our client against a wall and injuring his back.
 Client was off work and his lower back continued to get worse and there was pain that radiated into the leg.
 Client was ultimately referred to a neurosurgeon who determined that surgery to repair or remove a disk in his lower back was required.
 During surgery, a small piece of cartilage or bone was trapped in the lower back causing a condition known as cauda equina syndrome.
 This can happen even in the best surgeries, but is a known risk of surgery.

 Because cauda equina is a known risk of surgery, the client was told that he should call the doctor’s office if his pre-surgery symptom got worse.
 The symptoms got worse immediately upon discharge, and he called the office and told them of increased and then intense pain radiating into the leg, that he was having trouble walking and he was becoming incontinent over a period of 5 days.
 Plaintiff had proof of the calls.
 The client was refused a meeting with his surgeon and his complaints were ignored and he did not see the surgeon until his first scheduled post-surgery meeting 10 days after surgery.
 By then, the damage was done notwithstanding a STAT MRI and immediate re-surgery.
 Plaintiff was able to show the office staff never told the doctor of the new and increased symptoms and was able to secure all the insurance available to the doctor.